pdee/pdee/doc/commands-python-mode.rst

 py-comment-region
 -----------------
-Like `comment-region' but uses double hash (`#') comment starter.
+Like ‘comment-region’ but uses double hash (‘#’) comment starter.

 py-comment-block
 ----------------
 Comments block at point.

-Uses double hash (`#') comment starter when `py-block-comment-prefix-p' is  `t', the default
+Uses double hash (‘#’) comment starter when ‘py-block-comment-prefix-p’ is  ‘t’, the default

 py-comment-block-or-clause
 --------------------------
 Comments block-or-clause at point.

-Uses double hash (`#') comment starter when `py-block-comment-prefix-p' is  `t', the default
+Uses double hash (‘#’) comment starter when ‘py-block-comment-prefix-p’ is  ‘t’, the default

 py-comment-class
 ----------------
 Comments class at point.

-Uses double hash (`#') comment starter when `py-block-comment-prefix-p' is  `t', the default
+Uses double hash (‘#’) comment starter when ‘py-block-comment-prefix-p’ is  ‘t’, the default

 py-comment-clause
 -----------------
 Comments clause at point.

-Uses double hash (`#') comment starter when `py-block-comment-prefix-p' is  `t', the default
+Uses double hash (‘#’) comment starter when ‘py-block-comment-prefix-p’ is  ‘t’, the default

 py-comment-def
 --------------
 Comments def at point.

-Uses double hash (`#') comment starter when `py-block-comment-prefix-p' is  `t', the default
+Uses double hash (‘#’) comment starter when ‘py-block-comment-prefix-p’ is  ‘t’, the default

 py-comment-def-or-class
 -----------------------
 Comments def-or-class at point.

-Uses double hash (`#') comment starter when `py-block-comment-prefix-p' is  `t', the default
+Uses double hash (‘#’) comment starter when ‘py-block-comment-prefix-p’ is  ‘t’, the default

 py-comment-indent
 -----------------
 Comments indent at point.

-Uses double hash (`#') comment starter when `py-block-comment-prefix-p' is  `t', the default
+Uses double hash (‘#’) comment starter when ‘py-block-comment-prefix-p’ is  ‘t’, the default

 py-comment-minor-block
 ----------------------
 Comments minor-block at point.

-Uses double hash (`#') comment starter when `py-block-comment-prefix-p' is  `t', the default
+Uses double hash (‘#’) comment starter when ‘py-block-comment-prefix-p’ is  ‘t’, the default

 py-comment-section
 ------------------
 Comments section at point.

-Uses double hash (`#') comment starter when `py-block-comment-prefix-p' is  `t', the default
+Uses double hash (‘#’) comment starter when ‘py-block-comment-prefix-p’ is  ‘t’, the default

 py-comment-statement
 --------------------
 Comments statement at point.

-Uses double hash (`#') comment starter when `py-block-comment-prefix-p' is  `t', the default
+Uses double hash (‘#’) comment starter when ‘py-block-comment-prefix-p’ is  ‘t’, the default

 py-comment-top-level
 --------------------
 Comments top-level at point.

-Uses double hash (`#') comment starter when `py-block-comment-prefix-p' is  `t', the default
+Uses double hash (‘#’) comment starter when ‘py-block-comment-prefix-p’ is  ‘t’, the default

 py-block
 --------
 Block at point.

-Return code of `py-block' at point, a string.
+Return code of ‘py-block’ at point, a string.

 py-block-or-clause
 ------------------
 Block-Or-Clause at point.

-Return code of `py-block-or-clause' at point, a string.
+Return code of ‘py-block-or-clause’ at point, a string.

 py-buffer
 ---------
 Buffer at point.

-Return code of `py-buffer' at point, a string.
+Return code of ‘py-buffer’ at point, a string.

 py-class
 --------
 Class at point.

-Return code of `py-class' at point, a string.
+Return code of ‘py-class’ at point, a string.

 py-clause
 ---------
 Clause at point.

-Return code of `py-clause' at point, a string.
+Return code of ‘py-clause’ at point, a string.

 py-def
 ------
 Def at point.

-Return code of `py-def' at point, a string.
+Return code of ‘py-def’ at point, a string.

 py-def-or-class
 ---------------
 Def-Or-Class at point.

-Return code of `py-def-or-class' at point, a string.
+Return code of ‘py-def-or-class’ at point, a string.

 py-expression
 -------------
 Expression at point.

-Return code of `py-expression' at point, a string.
+Return code of ‘py-expression’ at point, a string.

 py-indent
 ---------
 Indent at point.

-Return code of `py-indent' at point, a string.
+Return code of ‘py-indent’ at point, a string.

 py-line
 -------
 Line at point.

-Return code of `py-line' at point, a string.
+Return code of ‘py-line’ at point, a string.

 py-minor-block
 --------------
 Minor-Block at point.

-Return code of `py-minor-block' at point, a string.
+Return code of ‘py-minor-block’ at point, a string.

 py-paragraph
 ------------
 Paragraph at point.

-Return code of `py-paragraph' at point, a string.
+Return code of ‘py-paragraph’ at point, a string.

 py-partial-expression
 ---------------------
 Partial-Expression at point.

-Return code of `py-partial-expression' at point, a string.
+Return code of ‘py-partial-expression’ at point, a string.

 py-region
 ---------
 Region at point.

-Return code of `py-region' at point, a string.
+Return code of ‘py-region’ at point, a string.

 py-statement
 ------------
 Statement at point.

-Return code of `py-statement' at point, a string.
+Return code of ‘py-statement’ at point, a string.

 py-top-level
 ------------
 Top-Level at point.

-Return code of `py-top-level' at point, a string.
+Return code of ‘py-top-level’ at point, a string.

 py-fast-process
 ---------------